AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/README.md

 ObjectWithBaseClass Class
 =========================
-AutomationML 2.1 APIExtensions for all classes which implement the [IClassWithBaseClassReference][1] interface.
+Extensions for all classes which implement the [IClassWithBaseClassReference][1] interface.

 Inheritance Hierarchy